-Use your pacemaker (and only your pacemaker) to determine each of these for your overall value stream:
+Use your pacemaker (and only your pacemaker) to determine each of these for our overall value stream:

-Tip: Your Systems2win Value Stream Analysis template auto-calculates all of these formulas that are easily mis-calculated when using a pocket calculator — perhaps with disasterous results.
+Tip: Your Systems2win Value Stream Analysis template auto-calculates all of these formulas that are easily miscalculated when using a pocket calculator — perhaps with disastrous results.